 Mollie Rose Canzona is a doctoral candidate and instructor in the Department of Communication.
 Her research focuses on family coping during health challenges (e.g. cancer and chronic disease) and patient-provider communication.
 She is particularly interested in how illness uncertainty, communication about taboo topics, and social support are tied to health outcomes across the life span.

-Currently, Ms. Canzona is contributing to three programs of research centered on: (1) prenatal care communication, (2) mother-daughter breast cancer coping, and (3) social support and stigmatized health conditions.
+Currently, Ms. Canzona is contributing to three programs of research centered on: (1) prenatal care communication, (2) mother-daughter breast cancer coping, and (3) online social support and stigmatized health conditions.
 Her dissertation research is examining breast cancer survivor, partner, and clinician narratives regarding sexual health in an effort to enhance biopsychosocial care.

 Kreps, G.L. & Canzona M. (in press).
 The Role of Communication and Information in Symptom Management.
 In E. Wittenberg Lyles, B. Ferrell, J. Goldsmith, T. Smith, S. Ragan, M. Glajchen, & G. Handzo (Eds.).
 Textbook of Palliative Care Communication.
 New York: Oxford University Press.

 Ledford, C., Canzona, M., Cafferty, L. & Kalish, V. (in press).
 Negotiating the equivocality of palliative care: A grounded theory of team communicative processes in inpatient medicine.
 Health Communication.

 Fisher, C.L. & Canzona, M. (2014).Health care interactions in older adulthood.
 In Lange, P. (Ed.), Handbook of Lifespan Communication.
 New York: Peter Lang.